 Compared to the California subsample analysis, which uses the same specification as in this study, the impact of residential density on mileage and fuel consumption is slightly higher.
 The direct impact of residential density on fuel consumption is statistically significant, but smaller than the California subsample result.
-We also find that the urban/rural dimension does not have an explanatory power in explaining household vehicle usage in California data, which is different from the result using national data.
+We also find that the urban/rural dimension has little power for explaining household vehicle usage in California data, which is different from the result using national data.

 This research can be usefully extended in several directions.
 First, there might be some ways to overcome the limitations from using residential density as the measure of urban sprawl.
 Considering that the phenomenon of urban sprawl has a dynamic aspect, new measures can be devised using the information on urban development of the U.S since World War II.
-Although the urban/rural dimension was devised to consider the density surrounding the area, as it is pointed out by the devisers, the definition of each category is ad-hoc.
+Although the urban/rural dimension was devised to consider the density surrounding the area, the definition of each category is ad-hoc.
 To overcome this problem, adjunct geographic location information can be merged into the NHTS dataset to provide more information about the households' neighborhood characteristics.

-Second, considering that the travel demand is also multidimensional in nature, we can test the model with different selection nodes other than household mileage traveled and fuel consumption.
-Especially, this paper assumes that household mileage is just the summation of all cars a household owns.
+Second, we can test the model with different selection nodes other than household mileage traveled and fuel consumption.
+This paper assumes that household mileage is just the summation of miles drive by all household vehicles.
 However, the decision of mileage traveled can be a different choice node from purchasing and owning cars.
 In that case, the number of cars can be also regarded as another endogenous variable.
-The daily travel data set, which is included in the NHTS set, can be also used for further analysis of travel behavior.
+The daily travel diary data set, which is included in the NHTS data, can be also used for further analysis of travel behavior.
 If it is possible to obtain information on accessibility to public transportation for those households in major metropolitan areas, a model can be developed to jointly determine public transit accessibility along with residential density and transportation energy use.
-Finally, we can investigate historical patterns of travel behavior by utilizing the 2008 NHTS, which is supposed to be released in the near future.